Date: 15 September 2015. Stone-Wave Sticks.

 It took two more 30 second increments for mine to become overdone.

-I'd added a couple of
+I should have added a couple of

 slices of tomato and one bud from a head of broccoli to my